Salagama: Shift to cinnamon peeling

+Bamunuwatha' chronicle states that Sapumal Kumaraya ordered the caste to do cinnamon peeling during the period of 1447-1480.

 Colonial period

 Under Portuguese rule, many Karavas and Salagamas converted to Catholicism, which opened way to education and administrative careers.

 The Portuguese continued the tradition of using Salagamas as cinnamon planters, who had to provide cinnamon as a tax.
 Queyroz mentions 'Chaleaz' as among the 'high castes' and that they prepared cinnamon for the 'great tax'.

 The census of 1824 identified the Salagamas as about 7.5% of the coastal Sinhalese population.
 However, they were concentrated in the Galle district, where about half of them lived and where they made up almost 20% of the population.
-Nowadays, most Salagamas are Theravada Buddhists as are a majority of their Sinhalese race.
+Nowadays, most Salagamas are Theravada Buddhists as are a majority of their Sinhalese ethnicity.

 Sub-castes

 Traditionally, the Salagama were divided into four sub-castes: